Criminal Justice Degree Programs in South Carolina

 Many police departments in South Carolina require at least an associate's degree to be considered for an entry-level position; some advanced or federal positions require a bachelor's degree and/or an associate's with prior law enforcement experience.
 Starting salaries for police officers with college degrees are typically higher and many departments now offer educational pay incentives to attract college graduates.
 Nearly two-thirds of police detective candidates in South Carolina possess college degrees.
 Many other employers, including the South Carolina Department of Corrections and the South Carolina Department of Public Safety, also strongly recommend or require applicants to have a college degree.
 As a result, it's wise to earn your associate's or bachelor's degree in criminal justice in order to become a competitive applicant.
 Having a degree can also lead to increased opportunities for promotion.

-Top-Ranked Schools with Criminal Justice Programs in South Carolina
+Top-Ranked Criminal Justice Programs in South Carolina

 Kiplinger's Best Values in Public Colleges*